 We have sturdier and wider folding chairs with arms available upon request at the Info Booth.
 These chairs are limited and are reserved for fat and disabled folks.
 If you are thin and/or able bodied, please make use of the folding chairs that are set up near the stage.
 We also encourage folks to bring their own chairs or blankets.

-We will be livestreaming our events Garden of Black Roses on August 11th, and We, The Many on August 18th.
-You will be able to find the livestreams through this link.
+We will be livestreaming our events on August 7th, August 15th and August 17th.
+You will be able to find the live streams through our Youtube channel: https://youtube.com/@vinesartsociety?si=JuYfbIvGOCPGoNSd

 Vines Art Festival is made possible through the work, creativity, and resistance of Black, Indigenous, racialized, disabled, queer, Two-Spirit, trans, non-binary and gender diverse people.
 Providing access to art spaces for audiences and artists who belong to marginalized communities is our priority.